 BMC Remedy ITSM supports the following company types:

-Third-party vendor that provides services for your company or organization.
+A third-party vendor that provides services for you

 People cannot be associated to a Manufacturer type of company.

 You can associate support groups (and relate people to those support groups) only for the following company types:

 Only users who are members of support groups can access core BMC Remedy ITSM forms, such as the Incident, Change, Problem, and Asset forms.
 Even for users who are members of a support group, there are certain exceptions based on the company type.
 For example, a user who is a member of a vendor company cannot create a change or release, but can be assigned to work on the change either as a change or release coordinator or as a change or release manager.

 Customers who request support must belong to either a customer company or an operating company.

 Companies can be more than one type.
 After the company has been created, you can add an additional company type by opening the Company form and selecting the additional company type.
 When you save your changes, the additional company type is appended to the existing company type.